spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

   * 📝 Context API best practices require that we initialize the default values to have a consistent type with the values we intend to provide later.
 Ex: `handleBtnClick` should **not** be initialized as an empty string.

-* Ask the students the following question(s):
+* Ask the students the following question:

-  1. How many of you created separate contexts for the images and titles?
+  * ☝️How many of you created separate contexts for the images and titles?

-* Use student answers to facilitate a discussion on the following point:

-  * While having multiple providers may be overkill for this small application, let the students know that in a larger application, there could be several component layers separating related components.
+  * 🙋While having multiple providers may be overkill for this small application, let the students know that in a larger application, there could be several component layers separating related components.
 In those situations, having multiple providers would be better than passing a single context object through multiple levels of components.

 ### 12. Instructor Do: Demo Multiple Contexts (10 mins)